Pir Gorachand: Death

 After the victory, Gorachand continued to peacefully educate the locals about Islam, and confidently moved further southwards.
 The Hatiyagarh pargana of the Sundarbans was also home to another Shaivist king called Mahidananda.
 He had two sons named Akananda and Bakananda who were the chiefs of a group of farmers and fishermen.
-Gorachand, now 80 years old, decided to invite this Byagra Kshatriya family to accept Islam.
+Gorachand, now 80 years old, decided to invite this family to accept Islam.
 However, the two brothers responded by war and a pitched battle ensued between them in which Akananda wounded Gorachand with a sharp arrow which cut through half his neck.
 Still, he continued to fight, tying the wound with the fabric of his helmet.
 He died in the Bhargabpur forest in Balanda pargana in a comatose state.

 Legacy

 A Hindu cowman named Kalu Ghosh later discovered his decaying body in the forest whilst looking for his cow, and took it to Sheikh Dara Malik.
 The body was buried near Gorachand's half-built mosque on the banks of the Bidyadhari River.
 The area came to be known as Haroa from har meaning bone as Gorachand's body was in a decayed state when it was being buried according to Islamic practice.
 The guardians of the tomb continue to be descendants of Sheikh Dara Malik including Peyar Bakhsh, after whom the village of Peyera is named after, as well as Muhammad Shahidullah's father Mafizuddin Ahmed.
 Shahidullah did not serve in the mausoleum.

 The Sultan of Lakhnauti donated 1500 bigha land for the maintenance of the tomb of Pir Gorachand in Haroa.
 The tomb is famous in Basirhat and throughout West Bengal, with hundreds of both Muslim and Hindu devotees still visiting daily.
-In honour of Kalu Ghosh, Hindu milkmen bring milk to the shrine on his urs, which is 21 Falgun (February), every year.
+In honour of Kalu Ghosh, Hindu milkmen bring milk to the shrine on his urs, which is 11 Falgun (February), every year.
 He is one of the many Sufi saints in Bengal whose blessings are sought by both Muslims and Hindus.
-There is an annual fair held in his name in the village.
+There is an annual fair held in his memory in the village.

 There have been many Puthi and books in Bengali that have been written about the Pir.
 There is a road in Kolkata named after him.

 Other than Haroa and Bherachampa, here are many places associated with Gorachand such as: